international employment law firm alliance L&E Global

 A local entity is necessary for foreign employers to hire employees in China.
 They can incorporate subsidiary company to directly hire employees or establish a representative office to hire Chinese employees through a local HR agent.

 The PRC labour laws and regulations will not be applicable to the employment relationship established between a foreign-registered employer and its employees.
 However, if the foreign company plans to recruit and have employees work in China, in order to avoid the risk of permanent establishment, foreign companies are usually required to incorporate subsidiary company or representative office in China.
 The subsidiary company incorporated in China can directly hire employees or retain employees seconded from foreign parent companies.
-A representative office established by a foreign employer is only allowed to hire Chinese employees through a local HR agent in China.
+A representative office established by a foreign employer is required to hire Chinese employees through a local HR agent in China.

 Limitations on Background Checks